Qinti/nazca/README.md

 };
 ```

-In this example The class `dog` inherits the method `drinkMilk()` from the ancestor `Mammal` as well as a method
+In this example, the class `dog` inherits the method `drinkMilk()` from the ancestor `Mammal` as well as a method
 `live()` from the `Animal`.
 It also inherits the protected method `canWalk()` from the `Mammal`.
 The private property
-`name` are used internally by the class and is not inherited in this case.
+`name` is used internally by the class and is not inherited in this case.

 #### Method inheritance
-Sometimes you would want to change the inherited method behavior, but also utilise the old one.
+Sometimes you would want to change the inherited method behavior but also utilise the old one.
 To use the parent's
 method, you should use `^` operator.
 Example:
 ```javascript